 Regardless of the reason, the failure to consider using special masters in appropriate cases may disserve the goal of securing "a just, speedy, and inexpensive determination."
 This failure has also led to appointments being made without systems or structures to support selection, appointment, or use of special masters and, frequently, after cases have already experienced management problems.
-Although anecdotal evidence indicates that courts and parties are satisfied with their experiences with special masters,18 the ad hoc nature of appointments can lead to inconsistent results and perceptions that undercut the legitimacy of appointees.
-Moreover, because special masters are rarely used, courts and academicians have not thoroughly addressed such basic issues as what qualifications special masters should possess, how those qualifications should vary based upon the role the special master is performing, what the best practices for special masters.
+Although anecdotal evidence indicates that courts and parties are satisfied with their experiences with special masters, 18 the ad hoc nature of appointments can lead to inconsistent results and perceptions that undercut the legitimacy of appointees.
+Moreover, because special masters are rarely used, courts and academicians have not thoroughly addressed such basic issues as what qualifications special masters should possess, how those qualifications should vary based upon the role the special master is performing, what the best practices for special masters should be, and what ethical rules should govern the conduct of special masters.
 Adopting standards for the appointment of special masters and making their use more common will allow for more research into ways to make the process more predictable and the work of special masters more effective.